JetBrains/intellij-sdk-docs/topics/ui/principles/layout.md

 ![](2_01_checkbox_radio_column.png)

 If there is a group of 2–3 checkboxes with short labels (1–3 words), place them on the same line.
 The same rule applies to radio buttons.
-With this alignment, controls form a short sentence making it easier to understand their meaning compared to when they are split into several lines.
+With this alignment, controls form a short sentence, making it easier to understand their meaning compared to when they are split into several lines.

 ![](2_02_checkbox_radio_line.png)

-When there is an input control on one line and a group of checkboxes or radio buttons on the next line, and their labels are of similar length (one is no more that 5 characters longer than the other), align the input box with the checkbox/radio button.
+When there is an input control on one line and a group of checkboxes or radio buttons on the next line, and their labels are of similar length
+(one is no more than 5 characters longer than the other), align the input box with the checkbox/radio button.

-<p>If one label is much longer than the other, do <b>not</b> align these UI elements.</p>
+If one label is much longer than the other, do **not** align these UI elements.

 ![](2_03_align_group_labels.png)